 During the ordering process, your personal data is transmitted via the internet using strong SSL encryption (also see the Websale Data Security System™ for technical information).

 Our shop is PCI-certified in accordance with the industry standards implemented by credit card organisations.
 Your credit card information is encrypted and securely stored and also encrypted and securely transmitted to our payment provider to process payments.

 We use technological and organisational means to protect our website and other systems and prevent unauthorized persons from losing, destroying, accessing, changing or the distributing your data.
 Customer accounts can only be accessed by entering the appropriate personal password.
 You should always treat your access information confidentially and close the browser window, once you have ended your communication, especially when sharing the computer with others.
 Please refrain from using the same password for various internet sites.

-When you select the credit card payment method, your credit card information is encrypted and secured and a reservation is made on your credit card.
+This is to carry out the customer authentification according to the directive EU 2015/2366.
+The legal basis is Art.
+6 para.
+1 sentence 1 lit. c GDPR i.c.w. the corresponding provisions of the directive.
+You will receive an order confirmation from us only after you have confirmed the payment with your bank.
+Upon confirmation of your payment, a reservation will be made on your credit card.
 Your data is stored in and as so-called pseudo card numbers.
 Your credit card will be charged via the pseudo card number after your order has been completed.